SanicTK2/iidxguide/docs/c_conparts.md

 * Can I use Omron switches with my Dao buttons?
   * Yes, Omron and Gersung switches are compatible with Sanwa buttons, Samduck-sa buttons, and most Chinese buttons.
 * Can I use Sanwa springs with Dao buttons?
-  * Not really, the springs will be too long.
+  * No, the springs will be too long.
+* Can I use ISTMall springs with Sanwa buttons?
+  * ISTMall specifically mentions that these are not meant to be compatible with Sanwa buttons.
+Most of them will work, but it may not be 100% ideal (usually the spring will be too short).
 * Can I use Sanwa springs with Samduck-sa buttons?
-  * Yes.
-Samduck-sa buttons have almost identical dimensions as Sanwa buttons.
+Or Samduck-sa springs with Sanwa buttons?
+  * It might work but YMMV.

 ## Further reading